tevko/vets-website/content/pages/health-care/after-you-apply.md

 #### What if my application isn’t approved and I disagree with the decision?

 If you disagree with the decision, you can file an appeal.
 We’ll send you a letter with the reason we’re not approving your application.
-This letter will include instructions on how to appeal the decision.
-[Download our “How Do I Appeal?” booklet](https://www.bva.va.gov/docs/Pamphlets/How-Do-I-Appeal-Booklet--508Compliance.pdf).
+This letter will include instructions on how to appeal the decision. <br> [Download our “How Do I Appeal?” booklet](https://www.bva.va.gov/docs/Pamphlets/How-Do-I-Appeal-Booklet--508Compliance.pdf).